charitarthchugh/website/CONTRIBUTING.md

-# To be elaborated on.
+# To be elaborated on